carpentries/instructor-training/01-introduction.md

 ## Instructional Design

-While what we know about educational psychology can constrain teaching, it doesn't dictate it.
+While what we know about educational psychology can constrain teaching, we are often challenged to accommodate our knowledge from the study of psychology with the evidence from instructional practice, and with influence stemming from instructor ideology.

-In particular,
-there are often several possible approaches to teaching that are consistent with what we know about how brains learn.
+This is because, in some cases, there might be a few different approaches to teaching that could be used.
+Deciding which of these is consistent with what we know about how brains learn can be difficult, and might appear to clash with educational practitioners' ideology.

-In order to decide between them, we also need to explore *instructional design*, which is the study of how to create learning materials.
-If educational psychology is the science,
+If educational psychology is the science, Instructional Design (ID) is the
-ID is the engineering:
-it's how our scientific understanding is put into practice on the ground.
+engineering: it's how our scientific understanding is put into practice on the ground.

 For example,
 most children today are taught to read using a bottom-up technique called